Beam Test Performance of AstroPix sensor with 120 GeV protons: Experimental Setup

 \subsection{Beam test preparation and calibration}

-As shown in Figure~\ref{fig:bench}, the AstroPix test setup consists of a customized GEneric Configuration and COntrol (GECCO~\cite{schimassek2021development}) data acquisition system, a Nexys Video board equipped with an Xilinx Artix-7 FPGA, and a carrier board used to integrate the chips into the GECCO system.
-Bond pads on a single AstroPix\_v3 chip, located along the lower edge of the chip’s digital periphery, were directly wire-bonded to a rigid carrier PCB for electrical connection and communication via an SPI interface.
-A bias voltage of $-150~\mathrm{V}$ was supplied using a DT5533EN desktop high-voltage power supply module from CAEN Technologies.
-Analog (VDDA) and digital (VDDD) supply voltages of $1.8~\mathrm{V}$, along with a $2.7~\mathrm{V}$ GECCO power voltage, were provided by an HMP404 power supply (Rohde\&Schwarz) to power the AstroPix readout circuitry and the FPGA logic, respectively.
+As shown in Figure~\ref{fig:bench}, the AstroPix test setup consists of a customized GEneric Configuration and COntrol (GECCO~\cite{schimassek2021development}) data acquisition system, a Nexys Video board equipped with a Xilinx Artix-7 FPGA, and a carrier board used to integrate the chips into the GECCO system.
+Bond pads on a single AstroPix\_v3 chip, located along the lower edge of the chip’s digital periphery, are directly wire-bonded to a rigid carrier PCB for electrical connection and communication via an SPI interface.
+A bias voltage of $-150~\mathrm{V}$ is supplied using a DT5533EN desktop high-voltage power supply module from CAEN Technologies.
+Analog (VDDA) and digital (VDDD) supply voltages of $1.8~\mathrm{V}$, along with a $2.7~\mathrm{V}$ GECCO power voltage, are provided by an HMP404 power supply (Rohde\&Schwarz) to power the AstroPix readout circuitry and the FPGA logic, respectively.

+The bias voltage of $-150~\mathrm{V}$ was selected based on I--V measurements and on bench tests performed to optimize the VDAC settings, including threshold and dynamic range.
+At $-150~\mathrm{V}$, the leakage current lies within the plateau region, indicating operation close to full depletion.
+Higher bias voltages were found to increase noise fluctuations, which are particularly undesirable in a high-rate test-beam environment.
+Therefore, $-150~\mathrm{V}$ was chosen as the nominal operating point to minimize noise while maintaining stable detector performance.

 In preparation for the beam test, noise measurement and radiation source tests were conducted on the bench setup to prepare the experimental configuration.
-Only one pixel was found to exceed a dark count rate of 2~Hz at 200~mV threshold, as can be seen in Figure~\ref{fig:noisemap}.
+AstroPix\_v3 employs a global threshold applied uniformly across all pixels.
 The first three columns were excluded because they use a different comparator design, which results in higher noise due to greater amplification.

-At this threshold, 99.9\% of active pixels was achieved.
+To determine an optimal threshold, the dark count rates of all pixels were measured as a function of threshold.
+The goal was to keep the dark count rate below 2~Hz while maintaining high active pixel yield.
+Based on the threshold scan, a threshold of 200~mV was selected, corresponding to approximately 20~keV based on the calibration curve.
+At this threshold, only one of the 1,120 pixels exceeded a dark count rate of 2~Hz, while the remaining pixels satisfied the target noise requirement.
+This threshold also satisfies the AstroPix dynamic range floor of 25~keV.
+Figure~\ref{fig:noisemap} presents the noise map at this threshold, illustrating the dark count rate across the pixel array.
+This pixel located at (14, 31), which exceeds 2~Hz, is masked throughout the measurements.